Install Google Authenticator

 - If your code is correct, you will see a confirmation message.
-Click "Save" to confirm.
+Click Done to confirm.
 If your code is incorrect, try generating a new verification code on your mobile device, then entering it on your computer.
 If you’re still having trouble, you might want to verify that the time on your device is correct or read about common issues.

 Google Authenticator can issue codes for multiple accounts from the same mobile device.
 However, every Google Account needs a different secret key, which you will get by going through the setup process.
 Simply repeat the setup process for any additional accounts, using the same Google Authenticator app.